INDIANA ASSOCIATION OF THE DEAF

 Section 8: The Board of Directors shall manage the affairs of IAD and will have the following responsibilities:

 Section 1: The President shall be the chief spokesperson for the Association and shall chair business meetings of the biennial conference and the regular and special meetings of the Board of Directors.
-The President shall appoint a chairperson for each committee.
+The President shall appoint a chairperson (any IAD member is eligible to be a chairperson), with approval by majority vote from the board, for each committee.
 The President shall enforce order and observance of the Articles of Incorporation and the By-laws, countersign all checks issued by the Treasurer and perform other such duties applicable to the office as prescribed by the parliamentary authority adopted by the Association.

 Section 2: The Vice President shall assist with the coordination of all committee meetings and reports and perform any other duties as assigned by the President.
 In the absence of the President, the Vice President shall perform the duties of the President and such other duties applicable to the office as prescribed by the parliamentary authority adopted by the Association.